PDanjuma/Real_Estate_Market_Analysis/README.md

 Without clear analysis, it becomes difficult to make informed investment decisions.

 ## Objective of the Analysis
-The objective of this project is to analyze historical real estate sales data and identify useful market trends that can support investment planning and pricing strategies.
+The objective of this project is to analyze historical real estate sales data and identify market trends that can support investment planning and pricing strategies.

 - The analysis focuses on: